No. 2 Ohio State wears down No. 5 Notre Dame 21-10

 How quickly the Buckeyes would pick up a scheme that is considered more complicated and multiple than the one they have been running was an open question.

-Looked good in game one.
+Looked good in Game 1.
 The Irish managed just 253 yards and punted on their last six possessions.
 Tommy Eichenberg had two of Ohio State’s three sacks.

 “We got a lot to prove.
 And everyone just played extremely confident, too,” Eichenberg said.